 - Revenue and Expenditure Reports: Developing and administering MHSA Annual Revenue and Expenditure Report (ARER).
 DHCS updates the forms on an annual basis, provides technical assistance to counties in how to complete the report, reviews the ARERs upon submission for completeness, provides additional technical assistance to counties to correct any errors, and posts each ARER to the DHCS website.
 DHCS tracks county expenditures and unspent funds and makes expenditure data available annually to the Legislature in MHSA County Expenditures by Component report. - County Performance Contracts: Every year, DHCS reviews the Performance Contract and makes any necessary edits, negotiates the edits with the County Behavioral Health Directors Association of California, and processes the contracts through execution. - Issue Resolution Process: Receiving and reviewing Critical Performance Issues from the MHSOAC or the CBHPC and taking action as appropriate.
 DHCS developed a process for reviewing each Critical Performance Issue to determine necessary action.
-Depending on the Issue, DHCS may decide that additional review is necessary and if so, will work with Audits and Investigations or Program Oversight to complete the investigation.

-- Performing fiscal audits of county MHSA expenditures.
+Depending on the Issue, DHCS may decide that additional review is necessary and if so, will work with Audits and Investigations or Program Oversight to complete the investigation. - Performing fiscal audits of county MHSA expenditures.
 The Audits and Investigations Division performs fiscal audits necessary to ensure that county mental health departments are appropriately using MHSA funds and accurately reporting expenditures on the ARER based upon an audit of county mental health departments own records.
 The DHCS Audits and Investigations Division also performs special audits related to the use of MHSA funds.
 DHCS is responsible for handling county appeals of audit findings.
 These appeals are conducted by an Administrative Law Judge in accordance with the Administrative Procedures Act and are formal hearings.
 DHCS prepared four audits during FY 2017-18 and expects to prepare 18 audits during FY 2018-19 and forward. - MHSA Program Reviews: DHCS developed a tool to use when completing onsite program reviews of county MHSA-funded programs.
-DHCS hired 1.0 FTE Staff Mental Health Specialist and 2.0 FTE Associate Governmental Program Analysts and completed reviews in four counties.
 DHCS will review 20 counties each calendar year beginning January 2019. - MHSA Allocation Schedule: DHCS reviews and updates the data used in MHSA allocation distribution methodology on an annual basis to develop the monthly allocation schedule.
-DHCS provides the allocation schedule to the SCO for use in distributing the monthly allocations to counties. - MHSA Regulations: DHCS is currently developing MHSA fiscal regulations for reversion, prudent reserve, accounting practices, and the ARER.
-DHCS continues to develop the regulations and initial statement of reasons and plans to submit the public notice initiating the 45-day public comment period to the Office of Administrative Law in February 2019.
+DHCS provides the allocation schedule to the SCO for use in distributing the monthly allocations to counties. - MHSA Regulations: DHCS drafted MHSA fiscal regulations for reversion, prudent reserve, accounting practices, and the ARER.
+DHCS submitted the draft regulations for public notice initiating the 45-day public comment period to the Office of Administrative Law in March 2019.
 Additionally, DHCS is completing regulations and the initial statement of reasons for an audit and appeal regulation package.
-By February 2019, DHCS intends to submit the public notice that announces these proposed regulations and initiates the 45-day public comment period to Office of Administrative Law for publication in the California Regulatory Notice Register. - Reversion: DHCS is finalizing the amount of unspent funds deemed reverted and returned to the county of origin from FY 2005-06 through FY 2014-15 for CSS, PEI, INN, WET, and CF/TN components. - State level programs: DHCS continues to collaborate with various state and local government departments and community providers related to suicide prevention and student mental health activities through involvement with the Interagency Prevention Advisory Council.
+During Spring 2019, DHCS intends to submit the public notice that announces these proposed regulations and initiates the 45-day public comment period to Office of Administrative Law for publication in the California Regulatory Notice Register.

+Reversion: DHCS finalized the amount of unspent funds deemed reverted and returned to the county of origin from FY 2005-06 through FY 2014-15 for CSS, PEI, INN, WET, and CF/TN components, and is finalizing funds subject to reversion for FY 2015-16.